 Oxidation is not only cosmetically damaging but more importantly, it causes the welds to become brittle which can lead to cracking and possible failures, it can also obstruct the gas flow inside the pipe creating unwanted turbulence.
 A purged weld will be internally and externally smooth, clean and stronger.

 For more oxygen reactive metals such as Titanium, a stricter purging method is needed.
-At higher temperature these metals become highly reactive to oxygen and oxidation is highly likely.
+At higher temperature these metals become highly reactive to oxygen and therefore oxidation of the heat affected areas is highly likely.

 The easiest way to avoid oxidation is to weld the component in a completely oxygen free inert atmosphere.
 For this we have a custom-built purge tank which the component to be welded is placed inside of.
 The tank is then sealed and filled with pure Argon gas from the bottom, Argon being denser than air fills upwards displacing the air out of a release valve at the top.